 Each PI working with DEA-controlled substances will be responsible for submitting an Application for Exemption Registration Form (#DBPR-DDC-227) to the Florida Department of Business and Professional Regulation.
-If the PI will be working with controlled substances, he or she must also register with the DEA to obtain a controlled substance license (DEA Registration).
-The HSC Safety Coordinator can assist the PI with the DEA registration process.
+If the PI will be working with controlled substances, he or she must also register with the DEA to obtain a DEA Registration (license).
+The HSC Safety Coordinator can assist the PI with the Application for Exemption Registration Form and DEA registration process.